Ana-Niko-byte/zenlist/README.md

 - Contact Page

-Zenlist contains a dedicated '_Contact_' page for users to send questions/queries to the Zenlist team.
+Zenlist contains a dedicated `Contact` page for users to send questions/queries to the Zenlist team.
 This page can be accessed either from the main navigation bar at the top of the page, or in the footer navigation at the bottom of the page.

 This form contains validation, and correctly-formatted messages that have been submitted will be sent to the Zenlist team via email.
 After submission, the user is redirected to the home page with a confirmation message letting them know that their message has been sent and should recieve a reply within 2 business days.

-The message shows up on email (my email) as '_New Message from ***_', and has a reply_to plug to reply to the email address from which the message was sent.
+The message shows up on email (my email) as `New Message from ***`, and has a reply_to plug to reply to the email address from which the message was sent.
-The message shows up on email (my email) as '_New Message from ***_', and has a reply_to plug to reply to the email address from which the message was sent.
+The message shows up on email (my email) as `New Message from ***`, and has a reply_to plug to reply to the email address from which the message was sent.

 Contact Page -
 ![contact page](static/images/contact-message.png)